djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 </details>

 #### Q: Is it possible to tell what processes register to MMCSS and can you determine which tasks they requested?
-#### A: Yes, you can capture quite a bit of detail about MMCSS activities by capturing the MMCSS ETW trace provider with a tool such as **xperf or Windows Performance Analyzer and Recorder** such as what processes requested MMCSS, the requested task (e.g. Audio, Pro Audio), information about the sleep cycle/system responsiveness and when MMCSS has boosted or adjusted a processes priority and to what value.
+Yes, you can capture quite a bit of detail about MMCSS activities by capturing the MMCSS ETW trace provider with a tool such as **xperf or Windows Performance Analyzer and Recorder** such as what processes requested MMCSS, the requested task (e.g. Audio, Pro Audio), information about the sleep cycle/system responsiveness and when MMCSS has boosted or adjusted a processes priority and to what value.
 <details><summary>Findings and Analysis</summary>

 * Quite a bit of information can be learned about how MMCSS functions and that information can be collected and analyzed with it's MMCSS ETW trace provider such as when MMCSS has chosen to boost the priority of a process, and to what value, what multimedia task group was selected, the idle/sleep cycles (lazy or **no lazy** function).
 This information and those such as context switchs, cycle and frequency analysis, it may be possible to optimize the values for a given scenario or your computer to improve overall responsiveness and efficiency.